WaqasAyubShah/Solidity-Smart-Contract/README.txt

 ii.
 A new workspace is created with 'Default' template iii.
 There are no files existing in the File Explorer

+I added my practise session to this as well. and revisit some concept which i never used in a while

 This workspace contains 3 directories:

 1. 'contracts': Holds three contracts with increasing levels of complexity.